 The word God, the idea of God as contrasted with the ideal of God, can become a part of any religion, no matter how puerile or false that religion may chance to be.
 And this idea of God can become anything which those who entertain it may choose to make it.
-The lower religions shape their ideas of God to meet the natural state of the human heart; the higher religions demand that the human feeling, and acting reverently toward some reality which heart shall be changed to meet the demands of the ideals of true religion.
+The lower religions shape their ideas of God to meet the natural state of the human heart; the higher religions demand that the human heart shall be changed to meet the demands of the ideals of true religion.